By Eric Vandenbroeck and

 populist mobilization along new lines.
 The democratization of the 1950’s and

-program of social reform and development.
-However, these forces became
+reform and development.
+However, these forces became increasingly frustrated as

-standards on a large scale.
-The emergency can be seen, then, in part as an
+large scale.
+The emergency can be seen, then, in part as an effort to restrain

-its rule.
-Although the JP Movement was infiltrated-and some would say
+but now threatened its rule.
+Although the JP Movement was infiltrated-and

-hijacked-by the communalist organizations, it nonetheless fed off a populist
+some would say hijacked-by the communalist organizations, it nonetheless fed

-classes.
-Despite Congress’s traditional commitment to economic equality, little
+lower classes.
+Despite Congress’s traditional commitment to economic equality,

 Thus, the state could